curtisgray/bot/README.md

 ## Contact

-If you have any questions, feel free to reach out to Mckay on [Twitter](https://twitter.com/electric_curtis).
+If you have any questions, feel free to reach out to Electric Curtis on [Twitter](https://twitter.com/electric_curtis).

 [GCSE]: https://developers.google.com/custom-search/v1/overview